 Migdalia Gomez, Community Engagement Manager, Harvard University Employees Credit Union

 Even before the Pandemic, it was sometimes overwhelming to navigate the loan application and repayment process.
 COVID-19 has represented both challenges but also opportunities for relief and flexibility with student loans.
-In this article, we highlight information about the current state of student loans and how to prepare for the post-Pandemic transition.
+In this article, we highlight information about the current state of student loans and how to prepare for the Pandemic transition.
 The EAP is grateful for the expert guidance provided by Migdalia Gomez, from HUECU.

 What Supports are Available right now for those with Current Student Loans?

 A private loan is one that comes from a bank, a state, or a school.
 Right now, there is no formal, mandatory support in place, such as loan repayment delays or forbearance.
 However, Migdalia indicated that many private loan organizations have shown flexibility and a willingness to work with clients during these challenging times.
 Many have allowed missed payments without a penalty or have showed flexibility with interest rates.
 The key is to communicate with your lender or servicer to let them know you could benefit from assistance.
 They may require documentation to confirm your hardship.
 It is not advisable to just stop paying the loan(s) without a conversation with your lender.

 An article in Bankrate has a list of private lenders who are offering some relief as of April 2021.
 This list is not exhaustive.
 If you have questions about your loan(s), contact your lender.